 Another 38 words (3 lines of text) are included under the topic Early Byckertume Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Byckertume family to Ireland
+Migration of the Byckertume family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
-Early immigration and passenger lists have documented some of the first Byckertumes to arrive on North American shores: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England
+Early immigration and passenger lists have documented some of the first Byckertumes to arrive on North American shores: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England in 1753..